ZunairaSid/100-Days-Of-DevOps/today-I-learned.md

 _Hands-on:_

-  - Used the OWASP Zed Attack Proxy (ZAP) to do a penetration test on a sample application.
   - Used instance scheduler to shut down an EC2 instance.
   - Methods of choosing the right size EC2 instance for cost optimization.
   - Created a Windows EC2 instance and connected it through the remote desktop protocol(RDP).